Hot stones massage

 ______________________

-Most homes can accommodate the space required for a massage table - a massage table is approximately 1 metre x 2 metres and requires enough working space around it for me to move without compromising my posture.
-A living room, kitchen or larger bedroom usually has enough space.
+Most homes are able to accommodate a massage table, which measures approximately 1 metre by 2 metres, and requires sufficient space around it for me to move comfortably and maintain proper posture.
+A living room, kitchen, or larger bedroom is usually suitable.

 ______________________

-I require a minimum space of 160cm x 280cm/6.5ft x 9ft to set up my table and work around it safely.
+I need a minimum area of 160cm x 280cm (6.5ft x 9ft) to set up my table and move around it safely.

-In colder months, I highly recommend pre-heating your room to keep you nice and cosy.
-You may also like to keep an extra blanket handy for an extra layer of warmth.
+During colder months, I recommend pre-heating your room to keep it warm and cosy.
+You might also want to have an extra blanket on hand for added comfort.

-To make the most of your treatment time, please be ready for your my arrival.
-Plan ahead by moving furniture, showering, and completing any necessary tasks, so you don't miss a minute of your blissful massage.
-I aim to provide you with the full duration of your treatment, so being ready ensures you get the most out of your relaxing experience.
+To make the most of your treatment, please be ready when I arrive.
+This includes moving furniture, showering, and completing any necessary tasks beforehand, so you can enjoy every minute of your massage.
+Being prepared ensures you receive the full duration of your treatment and the best possible experience.

 ______________________

-To ensure the utmost comfort and tranquillity during your massage, I recommend:
+To ensure maximum comfort and relaxation during your massage, I suggest:

-• selecting a quiet spot where you won't be disturbed, allowing you to fully switch-off.
+• Choosing a quiet space where you won’t be disturbed, allowing you to fully unwind.

-• showering, finishing any tasks, emails, childcare etc. before your my arrival, so that you don't miss out on any of your precious treatment time.
+• Showering and completing any tasks, emails, or childcare duties before my arrival, so you can enjoy every moment of your treatment.

-• turn your phone on silent, if possible.
+• Putting your phone on silent, if possible.

-• slip on a bathrobe over your pants, so that it's easy for you to wrap up warm after your massage treatment.
+• Wearing a bathrobe over your clothes, making it easy to stay warm after your massage.

-I will bring everything needed* including the massage table, towels, music and oils, but if you'd like to play your own music or use any of your own supplies, I'd be happy to accommodate your needs.
+I will provide everything you need*, including the massage table, towels, music, and oils.
+However, if you’d like to play your own music or use any of your own items, I’m happy to accommodate.

 Parking and access